arindas/lazy-prime-sieve/README.md

   .for_each(|x| println!("{x}"));
 ```

-However some sources start from a high number.
+However, some sources start from a high number.
 So we need to chain the initial
 primes:

 ```rust